 01. Minimize setup.

 Even though the frequency settings were automatically generated, testers did not like Sync & Sort because it seemed like a lot of work.
-As a result, users did not feel motivated to finish setting up the platform and organizing their contacts.
+Users did not feel motivated to organize their contacts.

 02. Try cards for manual sorting.

 If users had to import contacts manually, a card view—as seen in Step-By-Step—was more efficient and visually appealing than the table view in Sync & Sort.

 Testers preferred Teach Me How.
 They got on the platform quickly and started exploring.
 They also understood the benefits of having check-in frequencies and organizing their contacts.
 Users were more willing to invest time and energy on setup.